cbuschka/aws-scatter-gather/readme.md

 # Scatter gather with AWS lambda

 ## The Task
-Implement batch processing on AWS.
+Implement batch processing on AWS:

-* Receive a single batch of tasks
+* Receive a single batch of tasks via s3 upload
 * Process tasks as parallel as possible
 * Write a result summary into s3 when all tasks processed